Thelma is an award winning non-fiction writer who enjoys writing about people and events in American history.

 The Edgar Allan Poe Connection

-Edgar Allan Poe had been a frequent patron of the cigar shop and knew Mary Rogers well.
+Edgar Allan Poe had been a frequent patron of the cigar shop and he knew Mary Rogers well.
 In fact, he was so intrigued by Mary and the circumstances surrounding her death, he was inspired to write a detective story, The Mystery of Marie Roget.
-He dispatched his fictional detective, C. Auguste Dupin, to investigate the murder the New York City police force was incapable of solving.
-Poe not only changed Mary's last name in his story but also moved the setting from New York to Paris.
+Poe not only changed Mary's name but also changed the setting from New York City to Paris.
+He dispatched his fictional detective, C. Auguste Dupin, to investigate the murder the police force was incapable of solving.

-In the decades since Mary Rogers' death, many articles and books have explored the mystery, including Irving Wallace's The Fabulous Originals.
+In almost 200 years since her death, many articles and books have explored the mystery, including Irving Wallace's The Fabulous Originals.
 Wallace explored several theories including the possibility that Edgar Allan Poe murdered Mary and then used the details for the framework for his short story.

-We will never know what actually happened that day in 1841 but one thing is for sure ... if it wasn't for the media's attempt to keep the story "alive" to sell more newspapers and the writings of the alcoholic Poe, the beautiful Cigar Girl would have been just an anonymous sales clerk in New York City.
+We will never know what actually happened that day in 1841.
+One thing is sure ... if it wasn't for the media's attempt to keep the story "alive" to sell more newspapers and because of the writings of the alcoholic Poe, the beautiful Cigar Girl would have been just an anonymous sales clerk in New York City.
 The circumstances of her death would not continue to be questioned after all of these years.

 © 2011 Thelma Raker Coffone

 I had never heard of the Cigar Girl before and found this very interesting.
 I think that Poe could have very easily been the murderer.
 I have always thought he was kind of creepy!